INTERNET SERVICES INDUSTRY

 In the service delivery, BigPond has garnered criticism for “excess usage charges”, which are generally 15c per megabyte.
 This has resulted in bills far in excess of user expectations.
 As a result, many ISPs (including BigPond) now offer ‘shaping’ where the speed slows down when the data allowance has been used.

-t “experienced users are less tolerant towards incomplete services and providers have to offer higher quality of service in order to build long-term relationship” (2008).
+Hamid argues that “experienced users are less tolerant towards incomplete services and providers have to offer a higher quality of service in order to build long-term relationship” (2008).

 Four of the main ISPs were found on Twitter, but only Dodo, Optus and Internode were using it as a service delivery tool (customer support).